EricTrainingRev/220531-JWA/Study-Guides/Week2.md

     }

-    // use the addEventListener method to set the event the page is "listening" for and the function to execute when it happens paragraph.addEventListener("click",changeTextYellow);
+    // use the addEventListener method to set the event the page is "listening" for and the function to execute when it happens
+    // the function provided to the addEventListener method is called a callback function paragraph.addEventListener("click",changeTextYellow);
 </script>
 ```
+### "This" keyword
+"This" refers to the invoking function or object to which it is attached